MILA-Wien/mila-server/README.md

 - Changing the directus version also changes the schema.
 Pull the schema after changing the version and starting the container.
 - Changing flows often creates errors on push, this can be solved by deleting the changed flows manually before pushing.
+- When changing the directus version, push the schema first, then change the directus version, and then pull the schema again.

 ## Database backups